Be wary of joy without a source tangible, she cautions

 You can’t trust a happiness that shows up without announcement, he says

-Lockstep, good intentions, counsel and plans shuffle to a side
+But when lockstep, good intentions and plans shuffle to a side

 Your heart chooses to celebrate without asking permission of circumstances

 And your soul goes rogue on the confederacy of gloom, by blessing the Lord

-Joy sneaks up on you through doors you didn’t know were there
+When joy sneaks up on you through doors you didn’t realize were there

-And happy shows up after you forget to issue an invite
+And strength shows up after you forget to issue it an invite

-With no recourse to facts, it unfurls in warmth within you
+With no recourse to facts, it unfurls warmth within you

 In unassuming state of bliss, it spites pain

-And it flat-lines the confusing beeps of highs and lows, ushering in shhhh…peace
+And flat-lines the confusing beeps of highs and lows, ushering in shhhh…peace.

 Although I have recently become painfully aware of climate change challenges and hope to talk about it on the blog at some point, that is not what the blog title is about.